|Perception and Memory - CNRS URA 2182|

 With the adult mouse OB as a model, we are addressing a series of fundamental questions concerning the role(s) that neurogenesis plays in the normal functioning of neuronal circuits: Why does neurogenesis persist in some part of the adult brain but not in other ones?
 Is it a recapitulation of embryogenesis or rather a unique feature of the adult forebrain?
 Why is it restricted, apparently, to only two specific regions in normal conditions?
 How do these regions balance the need for plasticity with the need to maintain already–functional information processing networks?
 Is neurogenesis in the adult brain a constant, restorative process, or is it flexible, producing different numbers of neurons to certain regions according to an animal’s environmental experience?
 And are new neurons in the adult brain born to perform a particular task not possible for mature neurons, or are they generated as flexible units to undertake whichever role their target structure is in need of most?

-We have previously demonstrated that adult-born neurons integrate functionally into the adult bulbar circuit according to a unique maturation stage.
+We have previously demonstrated that adult-born neurons integrate functionally into the adult bulbar circuit according to a unique maturation stage: neuroblasts first express GABAA receptors before receiving glutamatergic inputs, at the time they enter the OB.
+Only much later new cells fire action potential.
 The goal of our next studies consists in exploring the relation between the sequence of functional appearance of neurotransmitter receptors and normal targeting and survival of newborn neurons.
 As a first step, we have developed a forebrain organotypic ex vivo approach to follow the adult-generated neurons using time-lapse video imaging.
-Dynamic parameters of their morphological maturation will be studied using a two-photon laser scanning microscopy.
-This will allow a high-resolution visualization of spines, their motility, and the monitoring of [Ca2+]i transients.
+Dynamic parameters of their morphological maturation (cell migration, dendritogenesis, synaptogenesis) will be studied using a two-photon laser scanning microscopy.
+This will allow a high-resolution visualization of dendritic spines, their motility, and the monitoring of intracellular Ca2+ transients.

 If you have problems with this Web page, please write to email@example.com